meld-cp/obsidian-build/docs/user-guide.md

 ## Accessing the DataView plugin API

-If you are fimilar with the [DataView](https://github.com/blacksmithgu/obsidian-dataview) plugin and have it installed, you can access it's [js api](https://blacksmithgu.github.io/obsidian-dataview/api/code-reference/) via the `$.dv.` interface.
+If you are familiar with the [DataView](https://github.com/blacksmithgu/obsidian-dataview) plugin and have it installed, you can access it's [js api](https://blacksmithgu.github.io/obsidian-dataview/api/code-reference/) via the `$.dv.` interface.

 For example:
 ````md